 Mirman School and the PSL utilize a service called MailChimp to manage and send community-wide emails and newsletters.
 While we will be notified if an email "bounces" back due to an incorrect address or typo, and we can see if an email has been opened and which links within the email were clicked, we cannot verify that an unopened email made it to your Inbox.

-To help improve email reliability, we ask parents to take a few small steps:
+To help improve email reliability, we ask families to take a few small steps:

-- Add the following email addresses to your contact list/address book/whitelist group:
+- Add the following email addresses to your contact list/address book/allowed list group:

 - Check your spam folder each week during the school year.
 If you do find a Mirman email in your spam folder, make sure to move that email back to your Inbox.
 Refer to your email settings or help section to learn how to manage your spam folder.
 By telling your email client that a Mirman email is OK, you will help improve deliverability of future Mirman emails.